Shuyi-github/CS5351-Project_Public/ProjectPlan.md

 5.1 Each campaign's information can only be accessed by the staff who is working on it under separate account.
 As soon as he/she has dropped out of the campaign, this accessibility should be terminated.

-5.2 The information stored in the database is encrypted.
-The encryption and decryption procedures are performed only at the application server.
+5.2 The information stored in the database is password proctected.
+Access control should be implemented to ensure user can access only the necessary information.

 ### 6.Review campaigns
 #### For account manager to review their previous campaigns